David Barksdale

 Donise David Barksdale (May 24, 1947 – September 2, 1974), also known as King David, was an American gangster and activist from Chicago, Illinois.
 He was the founder of the Black Disciples.
 He and Larry Hoover (leader of the Gangster Disciples) decided to merge and create the Black Gangster Disciple Nation.
-Barksdale died on September 2, 1974, due to kidney failure, at the age of 27.
+Barksdale died on September 2, 1974, due to kidney failure, aged 27.

 Biography

-Born Donise David Barksdale in Sallis, Mississippi to parents Virginia and Charlie Barksdale, he was the tenth of thirteen children.
+Born Donise David Barksdale in Sallis, Mississippi, to parents Virginia and Charlie Barksdale, he was the tenth of 13 children.
 His family moved to Chicago, Illinois in 1957.

 Within three years of arriving, Barksdale had formed a small but well-organized gang in his neighborhood.
 By 1966, his gang, having absorbed several weaker organizations into its ranks, was referred to as the Black Disciple Nation.
 Tensions grew between the Black Disciples and other gangs such as the Black Stone Rangers and the Supreme Gangsters.

 Barksdale eventually grew sick of the bloodshed and proposed a merger with Larry Hoover, founder of the Supreme Gangsters, in 1973.
 Hoover accepted, and the Black Gangster Disciple Nation was born.

 Over the course of his life, Barksdale was arrested 25 times but only served short jail sentences and was never convicted of a serious crime.
 On several occasions when he was arrested, he used the alias "David Jones".